michaelpearce21/CI_MS1_DAL/README.md

 5. The website is attractive and intuitive to potential customers.
 6. There is a way to book tables and sell games.
 7. A way to keep in touch with customers who are regulars as well as new users.

-As a **customer** I want a website to understand what makes this cafe special.
-To do this I need:
 8. Information on what is different about this cafe, easily digestible and clearly explained.
 9. A link to social media.
 10. Information about the menu and pricing.
 11. Information about how to find and contact the cafe.
 12. To be able to book tables direct from the website.

-As a **regular user** I want a wesite to keep up to date with events and recommendations.
-To do this I need:
 13. A newsletter which may include dates of events and special offers.
 14. A membership to encourage repeat returns.